Tech Made Simple

 author photo

-Hurricane Milton's recent devastation in Florida highlighted a critical need: the ability to communicate even if cellular service fails.
+Recent natural disasters have highlighted a critical need: the ability to communicate even if cellular service fails.
 Text messaging via satellite can be a lifeline in such situations, allowing you to reach emergency services or let loved ones know you're safe.
-But which phones actually have this capability?

 A Google Pixel 9 Pro shows the Satellite SOS demo screen.